-Next I put wood glue on the back of the trim piece.
+Next, I put wood glue on the back of the trim piece.

 Then I nailed it to the drawer using 5/8″ nails, making sure I did not nail where the locking devices would be screwed into the wood.

 If your drawer is not long enough you can add a trim piece to the back of the drawer.
-Yes I found out the hard way that two of my drawers were way to big for the 18″ slide.
+Yes, I found out the hard way that two of my drawers were way too big for the 18″ slide.
 But the drawer could not be longer because of the pipe behind them, so I had to break down the drawers twice.
 Only to find out that I cut off more than I needed (I was in a hurry…) by adding the 3/4″ piece of wood solved my problem.

 Now I could finally add my locking devices, the easiest way I found to do this was by placing the locking device on the R or L side of the cabinet.
 Then pressing the locking device toward the side and pressing down at the same time.
 I then screwed the device into place, making sure to add the screw only at a slight angle.
 I then added the other locking device the same way.

-Here is the drawer all ready!!!
+Here is the drawer already!!!